 The average homeowner keeps their home for ten years, while the average Millennial only keeps a home for six years.
 A starter home in the suburbs is a stepping stone to the home of their dreams so resale value is an important factor when choosing where to live.
 In New Jersey, home value appreciation has been robust in economically strong commuter suburbs closest to the city such as Jersey City, Hoboken, Glen Ridge and Ridgewood.

 As a first-time homebuyer, you’re sure to have questions.
 Our mortgage experts can walk you through the mortgage application process, explain all available mortgage options and help you make the best choice.
-Contact one of our mortgage loan originators to request a consultation.
+Contact one of our mortgage representatives to request a consultation.